chetanreddyn/Autonomous-Surgical-Robot/README.md

 - Tell "Mono" to suggest the person on the surgeon console to be ready and confirm
 - Answering `y` in the csv_generator script will start the logging after 1 second delay.
 Therefore, start a countdown from 3 as you press enter.
 - Perform the task and let the logging finish
+- Switch off the phantom omni (click grey button once) and place it in the inkwell.
 - Terminate the logging script
 - Repeat